 A bandage is placed over the incision site.
 The liver tissue is sent to the lab for testing.

-Your child may also be rolled onto his right side.
+Your child may also be rolled onto his or her right side.
 A heavy pillow or special bag may be put on the biopsy site.
 The pressure from the pillow or bag helps stop bleeding.

 Your child may need to be watched for 3 to 6 hours after the biopsy.
 Then a blood test is done to check for bleeding.
 Once no bleeding is found, you can take your child home.